karlholme/fundamental-java/README.md

 1. Press Start
 1. All programs
-1. Check if you have a Jetbrains folder containing a IntelliJ IDEA 1. .1. version
+1. Check if you have a Jetbrains folder containing a IntelliJ IDEA

 If not, install IntelliJ: